-The proposed Barren Island project would cause a net loss of open waters that support organisms that could be prey for scup.
-Conversion of those waters to tidal wetlands, channels, and exotic rock structures would partially offset that habitat loss by providing habitat that would support scup forage.
-However, the portion of prey that scup feed on that originate from Barren Island waters is likely to be minor to negligible based on limited occurrence of scup at Barren Island.
-This reduction in prey produced by conversion of Barren Island waters to these habitats would have a minor to negligible impact on scup.
-Additionally, impacts to predators of scup would likely also be negligible as Barren Island waters present minimal opportunities for scup predators to forage on scup.
+Scup forage across a diversity of benthic habitats.
+However, the portion of prey that scup feed on that originate from the South borrow area waters is likely to be minor to negligible based on limited occurrence of scup within the vicinity of the borrow area.
+The reduction of prey caused by dredging of the South borrow area waters would have a minor to negligible impact on scup.
+Additionally, impacts to predators of scup would likely also be negligible as the borrow area waters present minimal opportunities for predators to forage on scup.